 Figure 3.2: Spawner-recruitment curves fit to spawner and recruitment data using individual models for each CU.
 Solid black lines shows the MLE fit for the base Ricker model while solid blue lines shows the MLE fit for the Ricker_priorCap model.
 Associated black and blue shaded regions show the 95 percent confidence intervals on respective model fits.
-The red line show the replacement line.
+The red lines show the replacement line.

 Calculation of Sgen

-The inclusion of a marine survival co-variate in all four stock recruit models means that the realized productivity changes from year to year with changing marine survival.
+The inclusion of a smolt-adult survival co-variate in all four stock recruit models means that the realized productivity changes from year to year with changing survival.
 We incorporated this adjustment into our calculations of S by first calculating the effective productivity for each CU as: